LaneSawyerT/charlixcx-merch/README.md

 -   User can edit their own profile information

 -   Admin users can add, edit and delete any merchandise.

+-   Admin can reduce or replenish the limited stock items.

 -   Limited products can only be purchased once per order.

+-   Limited products will show that there is 'limited stock' on merchandise page.

 -   When product stock quantity is 0, add to cart buttons are not available and will display 'Out of Stock'.

 -   Confirmation email on registration and on successful purchase.

 -   Users can click on the heart button and it will be saved to their profile as news posts they loved so they can go back to them.

+-   Users can donate 1€ to help Ukrainan refugees on the shopping page.

    #### Features to implement in the future